Hayaalbaker/iHydrate/README.md

 ## 📬 Contact

-If you need any additional information or help, please connect on GitHub at [Hayaalbaker](https://github.com/Hayaalbaker) or email me at haya.aalbaker@gmail.com.
+If you need additional information or help, please connect on GitHub at [Hayaalbaker](https://github.com/Hayaalbaker) or email me at haya.aalbaker@gmail.com.